nlinker/q-learning/README.md

 pip install -r requirements.txt
 ```

-Then can evaluate the model
+Then you can evaluate the model
 ```bash
 python main.py -e
 ```

-Or train and evaluate it
+... or train and evaluate it
 ```bash
 python main.py
 ```